-1. The liner is cracking or tearing.
+1. The vinyl liner is cracking or tearing.

 Pool chemicals, the sun, and frequent use can all impact your liner over time.
 During your regular pool maintenance, you should inspect your liner for cracks and tears, which are generally signs of leaks and other big issues.

 2. The liner is leaking.

 If you start to notice large decreases in your water level or abnormal algae buildup, you may have a leak.
 Leaks can occur due to ripped or torn areas of your liner, but that isn’t always the case and sometimes leaks can be hard to detect.

 3. There are wrinkles in your liner.

-Occasionally, due to improper installation or general wear and stretching, you may notice some wrinkling in your liner.
-Common areas for wrinkles are around returns and skimmers.
-Once they’re there, they can be nearly impossible to undo.
-Wrinkled areas can be a prime spot for damage to your liner and impact the structural integrity of your liner.
+Dirt and debris can get caught in wrinkled areas, making them a prime spot for damage to your liner and impact the structural integrity of your liner.
 On top of that, most homeowners don’t find wrinkles to be very aesthetically pleasing.

 4. Your liner has started to fade.

-Exposure to chemicals and UV rays can cause your liner to fade over time.
+Exposure to chemicals and the sun’s UV rays can cause your liner to fade over time.
 Generally, this is more of an aesthetic issue than anything else.
 A bright new liner can do a lot to give your home and backyard a fresh, updated look.
 In general, fading does indicate that your liner is old or that there are chemical imbalances in your pool, which can lead to more serious issues down the road.

 5. Your liner is stained or discolored.

-As your liner ages, it naturally loses its stretch and can start coming out of the coping track.
+As your beaded liner ages, it naturally loses its stretch and can start coming out of the coping track.
 This is also called “liner pull” and is a sure sign that your liner has reached the end of its life and needs to be replaced.
 Over time, this can start to impact the coping and lead to more expensive repairs.

-If it’s time to replace your liner, we are here for you.
+If it’s time to replace your pool liner, we are here for you.
 We have all sorts of unique and vibrant vinyl pool liners for your above ground pool — built to last and sold at affordable prices.